coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/2_threats_through_use.md

 #### Seven layers of Prompt Injection protection
->Category: group of threats through use
+>Category: discussion
 >Permalink: https://owaspai.org/goto/promptinjectionsevenlayers/

-The AI Exchange presents several controls for Prompt Injection.
+The AI Exchange presents several controls for (Indirect) Prompt Injection.
 They represent layers of protection.
 None of these layers is sufficient by itself, which makes the combination of all layers the typical best practice: a defense in depth approach.
 Let’s go through these layers, describe them and discuss their flaws.

 **Layer 1 – [Model alignment](/goto/modelalignment/)**